-To facilitate the future analysis of the measured plant dynamics, a basic modal analysis of the nanohexapod is performed.
-Five 3-axis accelerometers were fixed on the top platform of the nano-hexapod (Figure 3.3) and the top platform was excited using an instrumented hammer.
+In order to ease the future analysis of the measured plant dynamics, a basic modal analysis of the nanohexapod is performed.
+Five 3-axis accelerometers are fixed on the top platform of the nano-hexapod (Figure 3.3) and the top platform is excited using an instrumented hammer.